ensdomains/ens-contracts/contracts/wrapper/README.md

  - Supports 'locking' names by allowing the owner of a name to revoke control over changes in resolver, creation of subdomains, and other parameters.
  - Wrapped names can expire; a name that is emancipated or locked has a built in expiration at which the name (and that status) expires.
  - UIs and Smart Contracts can check the status of a name with a single function call, allowing them to ensure security guarantees are upheld.
- - .eth names can be registered and renewed via the wrapper, removing any need to wrap names separately after registration.
+ - .arb names can be registered and renewed via the wrapper, removing any need to wrap names separately after registration.
  - Owners of names can create wrapped subdomains directly, without having to register-then-wrap.

 ## Glossary of terms